2022 Waseca Dairy Princesses

 Jadyn loves being a leader and teaching others about dairy.
 She is currently the Treasurer of the Waseca FFA Chapter and has held many leadership roles within Waseca County 4-H. She looks forward to continuing to learn more about the dairy industry and continuing her education.

-Her suggestion to all is “Support Dairy Farmers by consuming Dairy Products”
+“Support Dairy Farmers by consuming Dairy Products”

 2020 Waseca County Dairy Princesses